redhat-nfvpe/onap-lab-experimental/doc/manager.md

 Now that we have libvirt installed we can also use its CLI, [virsh](https://libvirt.org/virshcmdref.html), via our shortcut:

-    manager/virsh list

-Because we haven't created any virtual machines yet, the above should result in an empty table.
-But this will show results:

     manager/virsh net-list

-You should see the two networks we created in this step.
+You should see the three networks we created in this step.

-(Note that if we have libvirt installed on our orchestrator it would also be possible to connect [remotely](https://libvirt.org/remote.html) to the Manager's instance via a "qemu+ssh:" or similar URI.)
+(Note that if we have libvirt installed on our Orchestrator it would also be possible to connect [remotely](https://libvirt.org/remote.html) to the Manager's instance via a "qemu+ssh:" or similar URI.)